emina/rosette/NOTES.md

 ## Version 2.0

-This is a major release with significant features to the language and the symbolic evaluator.
+This is a major release with significant changes to the language and the symbolic evaluator.
 Rosette 2.0 is *not backward compatible* with Rosette 1.x.